Fuehnix/Ling506TermProject/README.md

 https://drive.google.com/drive/folders/1vu8s0qqxYQcaEB7l22nYiXgyCSWA1X2I?usp=sharing

 The primary file to focus on is main.ipynb.
 The file main-Copy2.ipynb also has some useful saved outputs, as this file was created for the purpose of running another jupyter notebook in parallel with the first on a seperate kernel for corpus similarity trials.
-There are likely small differences in the code between these two files, but for the purpose of the assignment, youc can focus on main.ipynb, and refer to main-Copy2.ipynb as simply a reference for outputs on corpus similarity.
+There are likely small differences in the code between these two files, but for the purpose of the assignment, you can focus on main.ipynb, and refer to main-Copy2.ipynb as simply a reference for outputs on corpus similarity.

 Some sample code is shown in analyzeResults.ipynb, however, I was unable to produce any worthwhile visualizations of data before the deadline, and I decided to scrap those ideas in favor of focusing on my paper.
 With very little modification, the results can still be viewed as a table in this file however.